edanalytics/earthmover/README.md

         - distinctness_column_1
         - distinctness_column_2
 ```
 Optionally specify the `columns` to use for uniqueness, otherwise all columns are used.
 If duplicate rows are found, only the first is kept.
-This operation is only valid for non-chunked sources.
 </details>